-In November, 1953, the new church received the Rev. T Robert Ingram as missioner, and shortly afterwards applied for mission status in the Diocese of Texas.
+In November, 1953, the new church received a missioner as priest, and shortly afterwards applied for mission status in the Diocese of Texas.

 For several months, it was a mobile church, meeting in parishioners’ homes, a local elementary school, the Rectory — a rented house in Bellaire — and in an old office building.
 Meanwhile, the congregation raised $40,000 and purchased a piece of property in the new Houston subdivision of Meyerland.

 Through the summer of 1955, the congregation met for church in a wooden-floored army surplus tent — air-conditioned by raising the tent’s side flaps — and for a time afterwards in a temporary wooden building.
 At Easter 1972, just short of the 20th anniversary, our current sanctuary was consecrated.
 In May of that year our fifth class of seniors graduated.

 In 1985 the parish called the Rev’d Jack L Jackson as the second Rector of St Thomas’.
 During Father Jackson’s incumbency, the church and school continued to grow, and Quinn Hall, a multi-use building that served as church, gym and theater from 1957 until the current church building was completed in 1972, was replaced by the Murray Center, which contains a gym, library, theater and nursery.
 Quinn Hall was named in memory of Bishop Clinton Quinn, who was Bishop of Texas when the parish began.
 He named it Saint Thomas’, because, he said, he “doubted it would succeed.”